1955 Hong Kong municipal election

-The 1955 Hong Kong Urban Council election was held on 30 March 1955 for the two of the four elected seats of the Urban Council of Hong Kong.
+The 1955 Hong Kong Urban Council election was held on 30 March 1955 for two of the four elected seats of the Urban Council of Hong Kong.
 It was the fourth Urban Council election in the post-war period.

-The turnout was low compared to last year as only 3,650 voters cast their votes, 1,540 ballots from Hong Kong Island and 374 from Kowloon.
+The turnout was low compared to the previous year, as only 3,650 voters cast their votes; 1,540 ballots from Hong Kong Island and 374 from Kowloon.
 Brook Bernacchi and Woo Pak-chuen of the Reform Club were reelected.
 G.O.
-Jones who ran against the Reform Club for the third time was defeated.
+Jones, who ran against the Reform Club for the third time, was defeated.